Choosing Between Steam and Dry Cleaning A Homeowner’s Guide

 When we …

-How to Remove Ink and Marker Stains at Home Quick Fixes That Work
+How to Remove Marker Pen Stain From Clothes – Quick Fixes That Work

 Key Takeaways

-• Blotting the stain gently is better than rubbing, which can spread the ink and push it deeper into the material.
+- Blotting the stain gently is better than rubbing,

-Best Way to Clean Upholstery with Baking Soda and Vinegar
+Best Way Of Cleaning Upholstery with Baking Soda and Vinegar